 VTS personnel, both operational and technical should continuously be educated on cyber security awareness and detection of malicious activity within the VTS systems

-Consider cyber security when establishing or renewing a VTS system, including risks introduced by using third party services.
+Consider cyber security when establishing or renewing a VTS system, including risks introduced by using third party services, including private or public cloud services.

 When implementing technical measures, consider the relation between cyber security and (physical) safety, including safety of navigation.
 These may complement each other, but one may also have a negative influence on the other.